Bylaws of The Association of Professional Dog Trainers, Inc.

 Section 2 – Number of Trustees

 The number of authorized number of Trustees of the Association shall be not less than five (5) and not more than Thirteen (13).
 The exact number of Trustees shall be determined periodically by resolution of the Board.
-Trustees must be Professional, Full or Lifetime members.
+Trustees must be Premium Professional, Professional, or Lifetime members.

 Section 3 – Nomination and Election of Trustees